 In another 500 feet, the trails diverge.
 Turn right and follow the yellow-blazed trail for about 200 feet.
 When the yellow blazes turn sharply right, continue ahead on a wide unmarked path for another 200 feet to a panoramic viewpoint to the south and east.
 Campgaw Mountain may be seen in the foreground to the right, and the Manhattan skyline is visible in the distance on clear days.

 Retrace your steps to the junction of the blue and yellow trails, and turn right onto the blue-blazed Ridge Loop Trail.
 Almost immediately, the woods road bears left, but you should proceed ahead, continuing to follow the blue blazes.
 The Ridge Loop Trail now descends on a wide, rocky path.
 Nearly the base of the descent, it briefly joins a woods road, then turns right and goes down wooden steps.

-After passing a large pile of rubble (the remains of a stone cabin, once used by a youth camp, that was demolished in 2015), the Vista Loop Trail turns left and crosses the stream on a wooden footbridge.
+At the base of the descent, the Vista Loop Trail turns left and crosses the stream on a wooden footbridge.
 Just ahead, turn right onto the green-dot-on-orange-blazed River Trail, which crosses an intermittent stream on rocks and turns left to head north along the shore of the Ramapo River.
 Since the footpath is in the floodplain of the river, it may be muddy or even flooded in places when the water is high.

 After bearing left, away from the river, the River Trail proceeds through an area with tangled vines on each side of the trail.
 It passes a grassy area and reaches the main park road.
 Turn right onto the road, the route of the yellow-blazed Vista Loop Trail, cross the Ramapo River on a steel truss bridge, and continue uphill to the parking area where the hike began.